potatopudding-SSKS/potatopudding-SSKS/README.md

 - 👋 Hi, I’m @potatopudding-SSKS
 - 👀 I’m interested in learning anything that piques my interest
-- 🌱 I’m currently in IIIT-H, in the Computational Linguistics Dual Degree coursw
+- 🌱 I’m currently in IIIT-H, in the Computational Linguistics Dual Degree course
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... my mail
 - 😄 Pronouns: He/Him